AidanBugs/Obsidian/2) 2nd Brain/Internships/Application Questions.md

 ### The NSLC is a bustling and fast-paced environment.
 How do you adapt to new and potentially stressful situations?
 Please provide an example of a high-pressure scenario you've encountered in the past and how you managed it.

+I adapt in potentially stressful situations by quickly analyzing my options and trying to make the most rational option mitigating all potential damages.
+During my time working as a Taekwondo instructor, there was one time where a kid peed himself right as class was ending.
+I quickly had my coworker finish up the last part of class as I pulled the kid aside to the side exit, sneaking around to the bathroom, to avoid them embarrassingly walking infront of their fellow students and the parents.
+Once they were in the bathroom, my coworker had just finished up class so students were coming back to the lobby.
+As those students left the Taekwondo room, I asked my coworker to grab the mop from the backroom and clean up any spots, to ensure the following class was all safe and ready to go.
+While they cleaned the floor, I ran over to the front desk to call up the kids parents to see if they were on the way and if they could bring a change of clothes.
+This shows how I managed these stressful situations by making quick rational decisions to mitigate any potential embarrassements while utilizing the help of collegues to make sure the situation was handled correctly and responsibly.

 ### This position involves balancing multiple roles.
 Can you share an experience where you had to balance being authoritative and supportive, ensuring students' safety while also creating a positive and fun atmosphere?